mitkeng/ProFinity/README.md

 #
 ### Functionality
 The program supports single PA query or batch PA queries.
 For single query, only a canonical SMILE is required as input string.
-For batch queries, follow the below csv data layout for applicability:
+For batch queries, mirror the below input csv data layout for applicability:

 | SMILES|
 |-------------|